JasonToups/markdown-resume/resume.md

 - **Managed** & Migrated pull requests from team-specific repos, to Bedrock & Release Management repos, including batch cherry-picked commits from my team to the upstream repos.
 I was responsible for making sure all of the features for the release were included in the release branches.
 - **Mentored** junior engineers on my team with paired programming sessions and sharing my documentation.

-**Skills:** Javascript · Vue · SASS · NodeJS · Shell · Markdown · Adobe Experience Manager
+**Skills:** Javascript · Vue · SASS · NodeJS · Shell · Markdown · Adobe Experience Manager · Mentorship

 ### NewlyWords : Front End Engineer / San Francisco / Oct 2020 - April 2021

-A memory book platform, where friends & family collaborate on a commemorative digital or physical book.
+Collaborative memory book platform that enables users to collect letters, photos, and memories from friends, family, and coworkers for special occasions like retirements, birthdays, and anniversaries.
+Contributors submit content through customizable templates, which are then compiled into professionally printed hardcover books with immediate PDF download options.

 - **Engineered** the React Memory Book Project Dashboard with custom Hooks, where project owners view and edit pages submitted from their contributors.
 - **Built** the Questionnaire as a new memory book content type, providing project owners a place to ask their contributors questions to answer for their collaborative memory book content.
 - **Developed** a design guide with classNames and partials, from the product design system, to build stylesheets which implemented reusable classnames and styles, reducing lines of code by 25%.
-- **Mentored** a junior UI/UX designer by providing design advice, Figma help, and to think about user experience from our user’s perspective.
+- **Mentored** a junior UI/UX designer by providing design advice, Figma help, and to think about user experience from our user's perspective.

 **Skills:** Javascript · React · React-Hooks · Ruby · Shell · Markdown

 ### Hawaii United Okinawa Association : Front End Engineer / San Francisco / Apr 2020 - Oct 2020

-A philanthropic organization dedicated to cultural exchange between Hawaii & Japan.
+Non-profit organization serving to promote, perpetuate, and preserve Okinawan culture in Hawaii.
+Represents 50 member clubs with combined membership exceeding 40,000, publishing the bi-monthly Uchinanchu Newsletter and commemorating 125 years of Okinawan immigration to Hawaii and emigration to the world.

 - **Refactored** existing static HUOA site to a dynamic React site, using Wordpress on the backend.
 - **Built** reusable containers & components that were used across the site.